Today's Bible Reading: Acts 7

 Reflecting and Thinking

-Today's chapter is primarily an account of Stephen's speech to the Sanhedrin.
-It provides us an excellent overview of Old Testament history.
+Most of today's chapter is a summary of Stephen's speech to the Sanhedrin.
+The speech provides an excellent overview of Old Testament history.
 Stephen begins with Abraham's call; then in detail he speaks of the covenant with Abraham, the sojourn in Egypt, deliverance through Moses, and rebellion in the wilderness despite God's continuing presence in the Tabernacle.
-He quickly mentions Joshua, David, and Solomon, and concludes by accusing the Jews--including the members of the Sanhedrin--of continuing rebellion.
-His boldness is his undoing--at least so far as physical life is concerned.
-The outcome is summarized in the last portion of the chapter (see the selected textual reading above).
+He quickly mentions Joshua, David, and Solomon, and concludes by accusing the Jews -- including the members of the Sanhedrin -- of continuing rebellion.
+His boldness is his undoing -- at least so far as physical life is concerned.
+The outcome is described in the last verses of the chapter (see the selected textual reading above).

 When have you found it difficult to tell people what they really needed to hear about the Lord?
 What would it take to make you bolder in such situations?
 What is your reaction to the historical narrative Stephen shared?
 Do we tend to tell the story today in the same way or differently?
 What should we learn?

 Dear God, we want to be more diligent and to be bolder in telling the story of Jesus.
 We want to seize the opportunities you provide.
 We want to be wise and yet dependent on you and your power in our lives.
 This day, help us see the opportunities.
 In Jesus' name, Amen.